 - Flax and chia seeds in moderation.
 Flax has super-high estrogen levels, and chia is known to induce diarrhea if eaten in large quantities.

 - No flours of any kind (not even gluten-free flours).
-Some almond flour or psyllium husk may be used here and there, but not as a main ingredient, and definitely not to bake cookies… These “Paleo” baked goods, aren’t really Paleo.
+Some almond flour or psyllium husk may be used here and there.
+Limit baked nut flours.

 - No industrial vegetable seed oils, particularly not margarine.